 How To Identify A Blue Maine Coon Cat

-Just like the other Maine Coon colors, the blue Maine Coon has many different colour variants, ranging from blue smoke and blue cream, to blue tabby.
+Just like the other Maine Coon colors, the blue Maine Coon has many different color variants, ranging from blue smoke and blue cream to blue-tabby.
 They are all forms of grey, which helps to explain why they are often confused for being ‘grey’, rather than ‘blue’

 According to the Cat Fanciers Association, the blue Maine Coon is included within the following color categories: